David Sterritt

 David Sterritt (born September 11, 1944) is a film critic, author and scholar.
 He is most notable for his work on Alfred Hitchcock and Jean-Luc Godard, and his many years as the Film Critic for The Christian Science Monitor, where, from 1968 until his retirement in 2005, he championed avant garde cinema, theater and music.
 He has a Ph.D. in Cinema Studies from New York University and is the Chairman of the National Society of Film Critics.

+His writings on film and film culture appear regularly in various publications, including The New York Times, MovieMaker, The Huffington Post, Senses of Cinema, Cineaste, Film Comment, Film Quarterly, Beliefnet, CounterPunch, and elsewhere.
+Sterritt has appeared as a guest on CBS Morning News, Nightline, Charlie Rose, Geraldo at Large, Catherine Crier Live, CNN Live Today, Countdown with Keith Olbermann, and The O'Reilly Factor, among many other television and radio shows.